My name is Sonya Moorhead.

 Some people call me Boo.

-I’ve benefited from support, commissions and awards from Arts Council England, Arts Council Ireland, The National Theatre, Stockton International Riverside Festival, HOMEMcr, City of London Festival and National Trust to name a few.
+I’ve benefited from support, commissions and awards from Arts Council England, Arts Council Ireland, Finzi Trust, The National Theatre, Stockton International Riverside Festival, HOMEMcr, City of London Festival and National Trust to name a few.

-I’ve performed and created work with lots of other companies.
-I am extremely proud of the wide network of exceptional and diverse artists and professional practitioners that I can call upon as friends.
+I’ve performed and created work with lots of other companies and I am extremely proud of the wide network of exceptional and diverse artists and professional practitioners that I can call upon as friends.
 I have learnt a lot from the likes of IOU, Horse and Bamboo, Whalley Range All Stars, Wired Aerial Theatre and Walk the Plank.
 I owe a debt of gratitude to those who came before me and wrote the manual especially the seminal work of Welfare State International and Knee High Theatre.

 I love putting together the very best teams and meeting new people.
 There is always a perfect person for each role in a project, you just have to find them and they might not be where you expect.
+I consider cross-sectoral partnership building to be a valuable secret weapon to any cultural event.

 Over the years I have developed strong values that I measure all my work against.